MetaBarj0/trinitycore-in-docker/README.md

 Don't forget to set both `WORLDSERVER_CONF_PATH` and `AUTHSERVER_CONF_PATH` variables in the `Makefile.env` file you own.

-### It does not work with Docker Desktop for Windows or MacOS
+### It does not work with Docker Desktop for Windows

+Actually, it may work, but it's untested (yet).
 Unfortunately, this way is not yet supported.
-It's planned though to make it work using this fantastic tool. be patient.
-The first platform I'll support will be MacOS, then windows.
+It's planned though to make it work using this fantastic tool.
+Be patient.
+However, Docker Desktop for MacOS and OrbStack is also fully supported.
 In the mean time, `trinitycore-in-docker` is fully functional in a linux environment.
-Actually, I'm developping in using my very own ProxMox node (kind of of Debian)
+Actually, I'm developping in using my very own ProxMox node (kind of Debian with hypervisor manager capabilities) and an OrbStack Linux machine based on alpine edge.